queenbri3/platform-game-/README.md

 The target users for this game are:
 - Casual Gamers = Players who enjoy simple, accessible platform games that are easy to learn but also challenging with the different levels.
 - Younger Gamers = The game is designed to be aesthetically appealing and easy to understand, making it suitable for a younger audience.
-- Fans = Players who enjoy classic platform mechanics e.g. jumping, avoiding enemies and collecting items .
+- Fans = Players who enjoy classic platform mechanics e.g. jumping, avoiding enemies and collecting items.

+The ages of these target users are between 12-30.

 ## User Profiles